The mall where Black Friday refuses to die - KESQ

 At 4:30 a.m. on Friday, hundreds of people waited in line at the main entrance of the Mall of America.
 The nation’s largest shopping and entertainment center — a 5.6-million-square-foot behemoth — would open its doors for Black Friday in 150 minutes.

-Frigid temperatures be damned, these early birds and the tens of thousands more that would follow in the coming hours showed 30 years after this mall opened for business, showed that the Black Friday spirit still reigns supreme in some places.
+Frigid temperatures be damned, these early birds and the tens of thousands more that would follow in the coming hours showed that the Black Friday spirit still reigns supreme in some places.

 “The holidays are our version of the Super Bowl,” said Jill Renslow, the executive vice president of business development and marketing at Mall of America.